Chopstickers

 - Laser engraving service for chopsticks.

-- 2-3 types of Japanese sweets for the Snack Time
+Tools for decoration are available for rent and included in the price. - 2-3 types of Japanese sweets for the Snack Time

-(Sustainable chopsticks & sleeve & Konpeito candy)
+(Practice chopsticks & sleeve & Konpeito candy)

 These are single-use practice items.
 Cannot be reused.